jedimatt42/tipi/INSTALL.md

 Before booting the Raspbian SD image, create a createuser.txt, enable ssh, enable wifi by following the instructions from [raspberrypi.com](https://raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi)
+The user you create should be named: tipi
+The tipi user password should be: tipi

 Use raspi-config to install locales and set default, en_US_utf8.
 Note: installing all locales takes forever, and slows future updates.